redox-os/website/content/features.en.md

 ## Easy to develop and debug

-Most of the system components run on user-space, you don't need virtualization to test/debug then, more quick to develop.
+Most of the system components run on user-space, you don't need virtualization to test/debug them, more quick to develop.